-Edward G. Prieto was first elected Sheriff-Coroner of Yolo County in 1998 and is now serving his third term in the position.
+Edward G. Prieto was first elected Sheriff-Coroner of Yolo County in 1998 and is now serving his fifth term in the position.
 His leadership has impacted every level within the Sheriff’s Office, as well as the community at large.

 Sheriff Prieto was born in San Fernando, California, into a law enforcement family.

 In 1962 he was accepted into the prestigious 101st Airborne Division of the United States Army, as a Paratrooper and honorably served his country.

 Shortly after finishing his Army tour, in 1968 Prieto joined the California Highway Patrol (CHP).
 He worked five different field commands; two headquarter commands, and led the CHP Statewide Motorcycle Training Operations to one of the lowest injury and fatality records in the history of the CHP.
 During his CHP career, he worked every rank from Officer to the highest leadership role as Commander.
 Prieto retired as a Captain in 1998, after 31 years of service and receiving many commendations and awards.

 After retiring from the CHP, Prieto brought his law enforcement expertise to Yolo County Sheriff’s Office.
 As the elected Sheriff-Coroner, he is responsible for a staff of over 300 personnel.
 Sheriff Prieto leads over twenty departmental divisions and sections.
 With decades of command experience, the Sheriff has revitalized and enhanced specialized programs within the department.
 He has increased personnel training by over five hundred percent since he was first elected, to ensure the most professionally trained staff possible.